Updated Feb. 15, 2018 - but including the public comments (at the end) made in response to the original post.

-Then woodland sunflower (Helianthus strumosus) started wiping much of it out.
+Then woodland sunflower (Helianthus strumosus or perhaps hirsutus) started wiping out much of that diversity.
 Perhaps this is a temporary stage, and diversity will come back?
-Or perhaps this sunflower is helpfully erasing species that aren’t so well adapted here, which would then be replaced by better-adapted species, if we broadcast their seed.
+Or perhaps this sunflower is helpfully erasing species that aren’t so well adapted here, which will then be replaced by better-adapted species, if we broadcast their seed.

 Or we could short-circuit the misery and cut the out-of-place trees this winter.
 That would seem easiest.
 We could then just plant the open savanna/prairie mix (as in the foreground here), which would then be easily sustainable with little added effort beyond regular burns.
 But we’re trying to restore the natural savanna here, and we already have more than enough of the “prairie” component.

 We could plant hazelnuts and bur oak acorns and protect them from voles, rabbits, deer and fire in the early years.
 Perhaps some of the box elders and basswoods can for the next 15 or 20 years provide the amount of shade that oak and hazel will someday provide, and the community can transition gradually from non-oak to oak.
 This challenging area still needs a lot of observation, experimentation, and thought.